TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

    allow for relative paths and for relocatable installations.
 (Mac OSX has similar variables like ``@executable_path``.)
 With this, one can define ``CMAKE_INSTALL_RPATH`` using something like ``$ORIGIN/../lib``.
-See the above CMake RPATH reference for more details.
+See the above `CMake RPATH handling reference`_ for more details.

 .. _Define all shared library paths at runtime using environment variables: